nielstoemen/demaasvaleiVersie1/README.md

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
-* Ament library version: 999
+* Project version 0.1
+* Docker version 4.17.0

 ## Setup
 To run this project, install it locally using npm: